babfrag/docker-PokemonGoBot/README.md

 This command uses defaults gui ports, of course you can customize them.

 Depending on your docker install, some of you (windows w/ docker toolbox) need to run this container with privilege so the traffic control trick can be done (-d --privileged).
+This avoids "RTNETLINK answers: Operation not permitted" error.

 ```
 docker run \